ocupop/4p-website/src/_posts/2025-02-14-acsgw-announces-a-new-partner-for-fresh-veggies-for-food-insecure-families.md

 ---
 <div class="editable"></div>

-"We are honored to partner with ACSGW to help bridge the food insecurity gap and nourish families in the community.
+“We are honored to partner with ACSGW to help bridge the food insecurity gap and nourish families in the community.
 Through our collaboration with John and his team, we’ve created a program that connects local growers—and their seasonal produce—with households in need.
-It’s a win-win for farmers and families alike!" -Devon Byrne,
+It’s a win-win for farmers and families alike!” -Devon Byrne, 4P Foods Food Is Medicine Account Manager

 ![Adventist Community Service of Greater Washington  Logo](/uploads/unnamed.png "Adventist Community Service of Greater Washington Logo"){: width="1600" height="376"}